 Supplements that I recommend to increase magnesium levels in these forms.

 - Powdered form.
-Natural Vitality Natural Calm powder
+Natural Vitality Natural Calm powder.
+A fizzy drink.

 - Apple cider vinegar. to be sure you are optimizing your absorption with the proper stomach pH